Companion Card NSW

 The Companion Card program helps people with significant and permanent disability to participate more actively in community activities and events happening in NSW national parks, without paying extra costs for their carer.

 Read more about Companion Card NSW

 Companion Cards are issued by your State or Territory Companion Card program.
-Once you hold a Companion Card, you don’t need to apply for an exemption with NSW National Parks.

 Australian Disability Parking Permits and NSW Mobility Parking Scheme permits are not valid for park entry fee discounts, concessions or exemptions in NSW national parks.

 If you have an Australian Pensioner Card or Veterans Card, see if you're eligible to apply for an NPWS Concession Pass.